 BY ERIN EWART

-Recently we hosted an event for our clients and asked them to share an accomplishment they were proud of from this year with each other.
+Recently we asked our clients to share an accomplishment they were proud of from this year.
 While people are often initially stumped in reaction to this question, soon the answers started flowing – projects completed, new jobs landed, personal goals achieved (and even an appearance on Jeopardy!).

-There was so much positive energy in the room as everyone shared the things they were proud of; I wish I could have bottled it up and captured it!
+There was so much positive energy as everyone shared the things they were proud of; I wish I could have bottled it up and captured it!

 It’s sadly rare to have these kinds of conversations, because we are all naturally programmed to focus on what doesn’t go well: what we wish we’d done differently, or how we didn’t get it exactly right or achieve every single thing we set out to do.
 This “negativity bias” is hardwired in all of us and can be hard to overcome.